Wondering what to eat before a dirt bike race? What’s a good motocross diet? Here are some tips for off road racing nutrition and hydration.

 What should I eat 2 hours before a race?

 The worst thing you can do is NOT eat before your race.
-Hopefully you also know not to eat within about a half hour of your race.
+Hopefully, you also know not to eat within about a half hour of your race.
 (It’s kinda like eating before swimming.
 I’d hate for you to puke in your helmet.)
-But timing does count!
+But the timing does count!

 Here are two quick ideas of what to eat for the biggest impact:

 - 1-2 pieces of whole wheat bread with peanut butter

 - Old-fashioned or rolled oats with nuts or nut butter

 Read on to see why I chose these things!